Charlotte Figi, Teen Who Inspired Cannabis Medical Research & Advocacy, Dies From Coronavirus At 13

 “Charlotte slept soundly for the first time in years.
 She went seven days without a seizure.
 Over time, the seizures dropped from thousands a month to just a few.
 After not speaking for six months, she started talking again,” Paige Figi said.

-Charlotte’s family was one of innumerable “cannabis refugees” — that is, individuals and families who moved to Colorado to take advantage of its marijuana laws, both to treat their own conditions, and the conditions of their children.
+Charlotte’s family was one of innumerable “cannabis refugees” — that is, individuals and families who moved to Colorado to take advantage of its marijuana laws, both to treat their own conditions and the conditions of their children.

 As for Charlotte herself, the high-CBD strain of cannabis from which her medicine was derived was named “Charlotte’s Web” in her honor.